chatterbox-im/chatterbox/DESIGN.md

 *   **Device Identity:**
     *   Each client instance generates an identity key pair (Curve25519).
     *   This identity remains consistent across restarts for the same device.
-    *   Stored securely in the local device storage.
+    *   Stored in local OMEMO storage.

 *   **Key Bundles:**
     *   Contains identity key, signed pre-keys, and a set of one-time pre-keys.